AXIOMPHARMACEUTICALS

 Is PE-22-28 safe to combine with SSRIs?

 Caution is advised.
-Both PE-22-28 and SSRIs enhance serotonin.
+Both PE-22-28 and SSRIs serotonin.
 While the interactions section says to 'monitor,' combining them theoretically increases serotonin syndrome risk.
 Start carefully with your healthcare provider's supervision if considering this combination.
 Never combine with MAOIs.